PowerDNS/pdns/pdns/dnsdistdist/docs/reference/custommetrics.rst

   .. versionadded:: 1.8.0

-  Set the new value, will issue an error if the metric is not declared or not a ``gauge`` Return the new value
+  Set the new value, will issue an error if the metric is not declared or not a ``gauge``.

+  Return the new value.

   :param str name: The name of the metric
   :param double value: The new value